 This cannabis strain contains Jack Herer influences, but does not stone you like Jack Herer.
 It has its own unique high.

 BIG BUD: The name says it all.
-This strain combines Afgahnica and Skunk Indica genetics and has a short bloom phase of 51-57 days.
+This strain combines Afgahnica and Skunk Indica genetics and has a short bloom phase of 51-57 days, and is a favorite of growers seeking monster marijuana plants that have massive yields.

 The plants tend to grow short and dense, but topping them once around the third week of grow phase will give you even more bud-producing structure.